Using Multiple Data Sources

 We need to access the data from different data sources for different tenants.
 For example, we are the platform for the online website builder, and each client can only view their data.
-The same data schema is used for all clients.
+The same data model is used for all clients.

 module.exports = {